Accord Buy to Let Conveyancing Panel Information

 Read More

-I am on the Accord Buy to Let conveyancing panel and scheduled to complete a purchase within the next week.
-My papers do not include a Legal Charge for the client to sign.
-Who do I contact at Accord Buy to Let to obtain duplicate documents?
+I am on the Accord Buy to Let conveyancing panel and scheduled to complete a purchase within the next few weeks.
+I dont have a Legal Charge for the client to sign.
+Who do I contact at Accord Buy to Let to request substitute deeds?

-It helps to disclose the firm’s Accord Buy to Let solicitors panel reference.
+Please remember to quote the firm’s Accord Buy to Let solicitors panel reference.

 Find a Lawyer on the Accord Buy to Let Conveyancing Panel